For Better Content, Map Your Obsessions

 Identifying Your Shared Interests

-In an effort to determine those topics for our brand and our target audience, we use an exercise called obsession mapping—a concept introduced to us by the team at Quartz.
+In an effort to determine those topics for our business and our target audience, we use an exercise called obsession mapping—a concept introduced to us by the team at Quartz.

 After a long brainstorming session, the following emerged as Block Club’s content obsessions for the new year: